Person hurt after shooting at Town Center at Boca Raton

 For Chris Figua, a William Sonoma employee, he said the shooting happened right in front the store.

-Boca Raton police say they do have a possible suspect in custody and the victim was taken to the hospital.
+Police said they have a possible suspect in custody and the victim was taken to a hospital.

-"We stayed in the storage room for like 10-15 minutes then we got the okay that everything was safe," said Figura.
+"We stayed in the storage room for like 10 to 15 minutes, then we got the OK that everything was safe," said Figura.

 Scripps Only Content 2022